 Test Accessibility on Your Device with VoiceOver

-It's a good idea to test your app using VoiceOver, because it allows you to experience the app in the same way that VoiceOver users will experience it.
+It’s a good idea to test your app using VoiceOver, because you can experience the app in the same way that VoiceOver users will experience it.
 Using VoiceOver to run your app can expose problem areas—for example, confusing labels, unhelpful hints, and unreachable elements—that make your app less accessible.